-On May 4th I applied for a California Public Utilities Grant (CASF) for an additional 50 homes to connect Buckeye Rd Community and Banner Lava Cap Rd Community.
+On May 4th 2020 I applied for a California Public Utilities Grant (CASF) for an additional 50 homes to connect Buckeye Rd Community and Banner Lava Cap Rd Community.
 The grant is still pending and I am hopeful that it will soon be approved.

 I am 100% dedicated to building this network in our community, and as you realize it takes a lot of time and effort to get the ball rolling!

 Will I have internet access with Nevada County Fiber during future PG&E Public Safety Power Shutoffs?